chrisgrieser/nvim-genghis/README.md

 ```

 ### File operations
-- `.createNewFile`: Create a new file.
+- `createNewFile`: Create a new file.
-- `.duplicateFile`: Duplicate the current file.
+- `duplicateFile`: Duplicate the current file.
-- `.moveSelectionToNewFile`: Prompts for a new filename
+- `moveSelectionToNewFile`: Prompts for a new filename
   and moves the current selection to that new file.
 (Visual
   Line command, the selection is moved linewise.)
-- `.renameFile`: Rename the current file.
+- `renameFile`: Rename the current file.
-- `.moveAndRenameFile`: Move and Rename the current file.
+- `moveAndRenameFile`: Move and Rename the current file.
 Keeps the
   old name if the new path ends with `/`.
 Works like the Unix `mv` command.
-- `.moveToFolderInCwd`: Move the current file to an existing folder in the
+- `moveToFolderInCwd`: Move the current file to an existing folder in the
   current working directory.
-- `.chmodx`: Makes current file executable.
+- `chmodx`: Makes current file executable.
 Equivalent to `chmod +x`.
-- `.trashFile`: Move the current file to the trash.
+- `trashFile`: Move the current file to the trash.
 Defaults to `gio trash` on
   *Linux*, and `trash` on *macOS* or *Windows*.
 (The trash CLIs must usually be
   installed.)
-- `.showInSystemExplorer`: Reveals the current file in the system explorer, such
+- `showInSystemExplorer`: Reveals the current file in the system explorer, such
   as macOS Finder.
 (Currently only on macOS, PRs welcome.)

 The following applies to all commands above: